 Traghetto (plural: traghetti) means "ferry" in Italian.
 On Venice's Grand Canal, traghetti are the passenger boats that cross the canal at seven points between the railroad station and St. Mark's Basin.
-The boats are old gondolas that have been stripped of their brocaded chairs and other luxury trimmings.
+The boats are large gondolas without bow decoration, brocaded chairs, and other luxury trimmings.
 They are rowed by two oarsmen: one who stands behind the passengers like a traditional gondolier, the other closer to the bow.

 Most traghetti have been operated by the same families for generations.
 As recently as the 1950s, there were some 30 of these gondola ferry routes.
 Today, there are officially seven, although you'll be lucky if you find one or two operating at any given time:

 The routes are clearly marked on any good street map of Venice (look for straight lines across the Grand Canal), and you'll often see yellow signs pointing toward the traghetto landings when you're walking through neighborhoods along the Grand Canal.